Liga 3 (Georgia): Structure and league system

 There were 20 teams competing in the league in 2017.
 In 2019, when Liga 4 was formed, their number was reduced to ten, although after two seasons GFF decided to extend the league to 14 at the expense of two bottom teams from the previous season and two second-placed clubs from Liga 4 While and Red Groups.
-For 2022 the number of clubs was increased to 16.
+In 2022, the number of clubs was increased to 16.

 Seasons run based on Spring-Autumn system with each team playing an equal amount of home and away games against their league rivals.

 The league operates based on a system of promotion and relegation.
 Starting from the 2022 season, champions and runners-up win automatic promotion to Erovnuli Liga 2, while the teams that finish in the third and fourth positions book a place in promotion play-off home and away games against respectively the 8th and 7th placed clubs of Liga 2.
 Three bottom teams are relegated to Liga 4.

 In case two or more clubs obtain the same number of points, their head-to-head records are next to be taken into consideration.